chjackson/disbayes/README.md

 * The underlying model is a three-state multi-state model with states given by no disease, disease and death.
 Remission from the disease is optional.

-* Case fatality and incidence can be modelled as smooth functions of age, through a spline model.
-Remission is either zero, or estimated, assuming either constant remission rate or independent remission for each age.
+* Case fatality, incidence or remission rates can be modelled as smooth functions of age, through a spline model, or estimated independently for each age.
+Case fatality or remission can also be modelled as age-constant.

 * Two alternative estimation methods can be used, both based on the [Stan](http://mc-stan.org) software.